mjwanless/mjwanless/README.md

 - 📫 How to reach me: **mwanless2@my.bcit.ca or mjwanless@gmail.com**

 - ⚡ Fun fact: **I spent 5 years as a Music Director and Orchestra Musician on various cruise ships.
-I'm also learning Spanish (slowly) and **
+I'm also learning Spanish (slowly)**

 <h3 align="left">Connect with me:</h3>
 <p align="left">